flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 When Native AOT should be handy:
 - in apps where size matters, Native AOT assemblies are smaller than ReadyToRun.
+- for short-lived cloud applications, such as Azure Functions, where you pay for execution time.
 - short-lived scalable applications where Tiered Compilation won't kick in.

 Cons of Native AOT: